rodvieirasilva/whatshide/README.md

-# whatsapphidechat
+# WhatsHide
-Small plugin for chrome that hides whatsapp web chats that contain some specific word
+This extension hide Unwanted chats of WhatsApp Web